core-interaction/core-interaction.github.io/topic/flexbox/index.md

 {% include figure.html src='/example/flex-align-content/demo' caption='These wouldn’t do anything without the `height` and the `flex-wrap`.' height='101rem' %}

+And `align-content` can also be used with a vertical / `flex-direction: column;` axis, not shown here.
+This doesn’t often come up, as you have to specify/know a height to force a column wrap.

 ### `gap`, `row-gap`, and `column-gap`